GoUpNumber/gun/docs/README.md

 [actions_url]: https://github.com/llfourn/gun/actions?query=workflow%3ATests

 `gun` is a CLI Bitcoin wallet for plebs, degenerates and revolutionaries.

 Its distinguishing feature is the ability to do [peer-to-peer betting](https://gun.fun/bet/betting.html).

 See [gun.fun](https://gun.fun) for full documentation.

 **⚠ WARNING EXPERIMENTAL**

-The wallet is alpha quality.
+The wallet is beta quality.
 It is buggy and is missing features.
 The underlying wallet functionality is built with the awesome [Bitcoin Dev Kit](https://bitcoindevkit.org) but the betting functionality is freshly engineered.
 Only put into it what you are willing to lose.